kai-jacobsen/kb-documentation/05_modules/module_settings.md

 Connect the module to all areas, specific areas or areas in a specific context.
 #####Possible values:
 **'any'**: Make the module available to all registered areas
-**array**: array of area ids or context ids.
+**array**: array of area id or context id strings.
 Default available contexts are 'top', 'normal', 'side' and 'bottom'
 i.e. 'connect' => array('top', normal', 'content-area')

 *default: 'any'*

 ##### (array) controls

-Settings for the frontend edit modal.
+Settings for the front-end edit modal.

 *default: ['width' => 450, 'fullscreen' => false]*